tensorflow/models/privacy/README.md

 To expedite experimentation with the privacy analysis of student training, the `analysis.py` file is configured to download the labels produced by 250 teacher models, for MNIST and SVHN when running the two commands included above.
-Those 250 teacher models were trained using the following command lines, where `XXX` takes values between `0` and `249`:
+These 250 teacher models were trained using the following command lines, where `XXX` takes values between `0` and `249`:

 ```